4 Best Sights in Launceston, Tasmania

 James Boag Brewery Experience

-Since 1881, this operation has been brewing some of Australia's finest beer in an imposing brick building, in which weekday brewery tours are run.
-Visitors learn the entire process, from brewhouse to packaging, and end with beer tastings (plus a cheese platter if you book the more expensive option).
+Since 1881, this operation has been brewing some of Australia's finest beer in a grand brick building, and operates three daily 90-minute tours.
+Visitors learn the entire brewing process, from brewhouse to packaging, and end with beer tastings.
 Bookings are essential.

 39 William St., Launceston, TAS, 7250, Australia